-The District's budget for fiscal year 2015-2016 anticipated expenditures exceeding revenue by \$500,000; however, the actual results for the year produced an excess of revenues over expenditures and other financing uses of \$1,153,308.
-Total revenues received were \$1,401,463 over budget.
-Local revenue collected exceeded the budget by \$696,883.
+The District's budget for fiscal year 2016-2017 anticipated expenditures exceeding revenue by \$500,000; however, the actual results for the year produced an excess of expenditures over revenues and other financing uses of \$252,815.
+Total revenues received were \$2,651,636 over budget.
+Local revenue collected exceeded the budget by \$758,456.
 This was a direct result of additional grant funding received which were not included in the budget along with higher than anticipated collections of Earned Income Taxes, Real Estate Transfer Taxes and Delinquent Taxes.
-Funds received from State revenue exceeded the budget by \$642,263 as a result of PreK Counts and PSERS funding being greater than originally indicated by the state.
-Federal revenues were \$62,317 greater than anticipated as a result of additional funding for the 21st Century program.
+Funds received from State revenue exceeded the budget by \$2,262,580 as a result of Rental and Sinking Fund reimbursements and PSERS funding being greater than originally indicated by the state.
+Federal revenues were \$369,400 less than anticipated as a result of reduced funding for the Title I and Medical Access programs.

-Total expenditures were over budget by \$48,155 or .08%.
-Instructional expenditures were \$520,867 or 1.5% under spent.
-Support services were overspent by \$763,548 as a result of significant increases in crossing guard expenditures along with the associated expenses for the additional grants received.
-These over expenditures were offset by under expenditures for Debt Service and Capital Outlay of \$307,887 as a direct result of bond refinancing.
+Total expenditures were over budget by \$2,773,933.
+Instructional expenditures were \$321,378 over spent.
+Support services were overspent by \$2,122,661 this was primarily a result of Instructional Services Other Instructional Programs inflated budget amount of \$2,254,096 in purchased property services, there were no actual expenditures.
+The Student transportation actual budget for services was \$25,844 and reported actual expenditures were \$1,828,562.
+The budget amounts were entered inadvertently into the PDE System, and should have been reversed.
+These over expenditures were offset by under expenditures for Debt Service and Capital Outlay of \$382,908 as a direct result of bond refinancing.

-The District's conservative approach to budgeting is observed by the results indicating that actual revenues were greater than budgeted revenues and actual expenditures were barely overspent as a result of the additional grants received, which were not included in the original budgeted expenditures.
+The District's conservative approach to budgeting is observed by the results indicating that actual revenues were greater than budgeted revenues and actual expenditures were overspent as a result of the additional grants received, which were not included in the original budgeted expenditures.
 Without such a conservative approach the expenditures should have been overspent by the full amount of the additional grant moneys received.
 As it is most of the grant expenditures were absorbed by the original budgeted expenditures.